Policies & Peer Review Process

 General Submission Rules

-Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book.
-Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to ACMRHD, the author is stipulating that the material is not currently under review at another journal and that he or she will not submit the material to another journal until the completion of the ACMRHD editorial decision process.
-For those manuscripts that are based on material that may have been presented in abstract or poster form previously, please ensure that you are the copyright holder and can utilize the same material.
-If you are not the copyright holder, you will need the permission of the copyright holder to re-use text from the abstract or poster.
+Submitted articles cannot have been previously published, nor can they be forthcoming in a journal or book.
+By submitting material to ACMRHD, the author stipulates that the material is not currently under review at another journal and that the author will not submit the material to another journal until the completion of the ACMRHD editorial decision process.
+For those manuscripts that are based on material that may have previously been presented in abstract or poster form, please ensure that the submitter is the copyright holder and can utilize the same material.
+If the submitter is not the copyright holder, they will need the permission of the copyright holder to re-use text from the abstract or poster.

 Conflict of Interest

-When a researcher, author, editor, or reviewer has a financial/non-financial interest or belief that could affect his/her objectivity, or inappropriately influence his/her actions, a potential conflict of interest exists.
+When a researcher, author, editor, or reviewer has a financial/non-financial interest or belief that could affect their objectivity or inappropriately influence their actions, a potential conflict of interest exists.
 Such relationships are also known as dual commitments, competing interests, or competing loyalties.

-The conflicting interests related to financial issues include, but not limited to, following aspects:
+The conflicting interests related to financial issues include but are not limited to the following:

-The conflicting interests related to non-financial issues could include, but are not limited to, the following: Conflicts related to religion, to academic and intellectual interests or to personal opinion or ideologies.
+The conflicting interests related to non-financial issues could include but are not limited to conflicts related to religion, academic and intellectual interests, or to personal opinion or ideologies.

-Please note: Authors should ensure that publications are produced in a responsible and ethical manner.
-The authors working on any sponsored clinical trials or publications, should declare such works under conflict of Interest during submission.
+Authors should ensure that publications are produced in a responsible and ethical manner.
+Authors working on any sponsored clinical trials or publications should declare such works under conflict of interest during submission.

-The COI policies are formulated to ensure transparency and objectivity in the publications and Peer-Review process.
-If scholars are uncertain whether their concerns come under COI policies, please feel free to contact us at Advances@Rochesterregioinal.org.
+The conflict of interest policies are formulated to ensure transparency and objectivity in the publications and peer-review process.
+If scholars are uncertain whether their concerns come under conflict-of-interest policies, please feel free to contact us at Advances@RochesterRegional.org.

 Human and Animal Rights

 ACMRHD has formulated policies to ensure protection and proper use of animals and humans in all forms of research.
-It is mandatory for the authors reporting experiments with the involvement of animals and human subjects to adhere to following facets:
+It is mandatory for the authors reporting experiments with the involvement of animals and human subjects to adhere to the following:

-If an author performs experimental studies involving client-owned animals, he/she must present an acceptance document from the client about best practices in animal testing.
-Field studies and other non-experimental research on animals must observe institutional, national, or international guidelines, and wherever available should have been approved by an appropriate ethics committee.
+- If an author performs experimental studies involving client-owned animals they must present an acceptance document from the client about best practices in animal testing.
+Field studies and other non-experimental research on animals must observe institutional, national, or international guidelines and wherever available should have been approved by an appropriate ethics committee.

 The U.S. Public Health Service's Policy on Humane Care and Use of Laboratory Animals (PHS policy) and the Guide for the Care and Use of Laboratory Animals describe general policies and procedures designed to ensure the humane and appropriate use of live vertebrate animals in all forms of medical research.
 ACMRHD finds the policies and procedures set forth in the PHS policy and the Guide for the Care and Use of Laboratory Animals to be both necessary and sufficient to ensure a high standard of animal care.
 The researchers are expected to conduct their animal research in compliance with PHS policy.

-Human participants' names and other identifiers must be removed from all sections of the manuscript, including supplementary information.
-Informed consent letter must be attained for the publication of any other information that could lead to identification of a participant, such as clinical images and videos.
-In the methods section, the authors should include that informed consent to publish identifying information/images has been obtained.
+- Human participants' names and other identifiers must be removed from all sections of the manuscript, including supplementary information.
+Informed consent letters must be attained for the publication of any other information that could lead to identification of a participant, such as clinical images and videos.
+In the article's Methods section, the authors should include that informed consent to publish identifying information/images has been obtained.
 Please note that the use of colored bars/shapes to obscure the eyes/facial region of study participants is NOT an acceptable means of anonymization.

-Research involving human subjects, human material, or human data, must have been performed in accordance with and must have been approved by an appropriate Institutional Review Board.
-A statement detailing this, including the name of the ethics committee must appear in all manuscripts reporting such research.
+- Research involving human subjects, human material, or human data must have been performed in accordance with and must have been approved by an appropriate Institutional Review Board.
+A statement detailing this, and which includes the name of the ethics committee must appear in all manuscripts reporting such research.
 If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript.
 Further information and documentation to support this should be made available to the Editor-In-Chief on request.
 Manuscripts may be rejected if the Editor-In-Chief considers that the research has not been carried out within an appropriate ethical framework.

-For all research involving human subjects, informed consent to participate in the study should be obtained from participants or their parent/ legal guardian in case the participant is minor and a statement to this effect should appear in the manuscript.
+- For all research involving human subjects, informed consent to participate in the study should be obtained from participants or their parents/ legal guardians in case the participant is minor, and a statement to this effect should appear in the manuscript.
 A case report that does not include identifiable protected health information does not require written consent to be provided to the journal.

-For all manuscripts that include details, images, or videos relating to individual participants, written informed consent for the publication of these must be obtained from the participants or their parent or legal guardian in case the participant is minor and a statement to this effect should appear in the manuscript.
+- For all manuscripts that include details, images, or videos relating to individual participants from which it is possible that identifying information could be gleaned, written informed consent for the publication of these must be obtained from the participants or their parents or legal guardians in case the participant is a minor, and a statement to this effect should appear in the manuscript.